XIADENGMA/Poe_Bot_Crawler/README.md

 2. Collects detailed information for each bot
 3. Parses credit pricing information
 4. Generates an HTML dashboard to visualize the results
+5. Creates timeline visualizations to track changes in bot pricing and availability
-5. Supports automated daily updates via GitHub Actions
+6. Supports automated daily updates via GitHub Actions
-6. Automatically archives HTML files to a history directory
+7. Automatically archives HTML files to a history directory
-7. Maintains the most recent HTML file as index.html
+8. Maintains the most recent HTML files as index.html and timeline.html
-8. Performs data management by cleaning up files older than 7 days
+9. Performs data management by cleaning up files older than 7 days

 ## Requirements